 Gardeners trim maple trees for a variety of reasons.
 Regular maple tree pruning helps keep a tree the desired size and stops a tree from encroaching on its neighbors.

-Pruning also assists the tree develop a sound branch structure.
+Pruning also assists the tree develop of a sound branch structure.
 Carefully removing branches can reduce or eliminate structural issues in a tree.
 It can also open up the center of the tree to let sun and air move through the canopy.
 This prevents certain types of diseases.